Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

-Now, we can use any of the preceding classes while loading the application's configuration via from_object().
-Let's say that we save the preceding class-based configuration in a file named configuration.py:
+Now we can use any of the preceding classes while loading the application's configuration via from_object().
+Let's say that we save the preceding class-based configuration in a file named configuration.py, as follows:

 app.config.from_object('configuration.DevelopmentConfig')

-So, overall, this makes the management of configurations for different deployment environments flexible and easier.
+Overall, this makes the management of configurations for different deployment environments more flexible and easy.

 How to do it...

-Flask recommends a specific way to organize static files in our application:
+Flask recommends a specific way of organizing static files in an application, as follows:

 my_app/